Improving Unsupervised Constituency Parsing via Maximizing Semantic Information

-Table~\ref{tbl:val} compares SemInfo-trained PCFGs and LL-trained PCFGs for five PCFG variants and in four languages.
-For each variant, we independently train three PCFG models on the SemInfo and LL objectives and report the mean and standard deviation of the model's performance.
-We can observe that the SemInfo-trained PCFGs achieve significantly higher parsing accuracy than the LL-trained PCFGs.
-The average improvements are 13.09, 6.02, 7.31, and 4.92 sentence-F1 scores in English, Chinese, French, and German, respectively.
+Table~\ref{tbl:val} compares SemInfo-trained PCFGs and LL-trained PCFGs on five contemporary PCFG variants and four languages.
+For each variant, we independently train three PCFG models on the SemInfo and LL objectives and report the mean and standard deviation of their \csfo scores.
+We can observe that most SemInfo-trained PCFGs achieve significantly higher parsing accuracy than their LL-trained counterparts.
+The average improvements are 13.09, 6.02, 7.31, and 4.92 \csfo\nspace scores in English, Chinese, French, and German, respectively.
 Two-tailed t-tests indicate the improvement to be statistically significant (p$<$0.05) in 17 out of 20 combinations.
 Two of the three insignificant results are due to the high score variance of the LL-trained PCFGs.
 The significant improvement demonstrates the benefit of the SemInfo maximization objective in the unsupervised constituency parsing task.
 The result also confirms the importance of semantic factors in identifying the syntactic constituent structure.

-Table~\ref{tbl:val} also compares the SemInfo trained PCFG with two baseline parsers: the Maximum Tree Decoding (MTD) parser that predicts the constituent structure by finding the structure with maximum SemInfo value, and the GPT4o-mini parser that asks the GPT4o-mini model to directly predict the constituent structure.
-Among the two baselines, we see that the MTD parser has significantly higher sentence-F1 scores than the GPT4o-mini parser across the four languages.
+Table~\ref{tbl:val} also compares the SemInfo trained PCFG with two baseline parsers: Maximum Tree Decoding (MTD) parser, which predicts the structure with maximum SemInfo value, and GPT4o-mini parser that asks the GPT4o-mini model to predict the structure in bracket form directly.
+Among the two baselines, we see that the MTD parser has significantly higher \csfo\nspace scores than the GPT4o-mini parser across the four languages.
 The accuracy gap indicates that SemInfo is discovering non-trivial information about the constituent structure.
 Comparing the SemInfo-trained PCFG and the MTD parser, we see that all SemInfo-trained PCFG variants outperform the MTD parser in English, Chinese, and French.
 The accuracy improvement indicates that the constituent information provided by the SemInfo value is noisy, and the grammar learns to mitigate the noises.
-In German, SemInfo-trained PCFGs perform worse than the MTD parser.
-One possible reason is that the German validation/testing set has a significantly different word vocabulary compared to the training set, unlike the datasets in the other three languages.
-This shift in word distribution might be a significant factor in German PCFGs' poor parsing accuracy.
+We can again confirm PCFG's de-noising effect in an experiment investigating how paraphrasing noise affects parsing performance (Appendix~\ref{appendix:robust-paraphrasing-noise}).